gluster/glusterdocs/docs/Administrator-Guide/Directory-Quota.md

 # Managing Directory Quota

-Directory quotas in GlusterFS allows you to set limits on usage of the disk space by directories or volumes.
+Directory quotas in GlusterFS allow you to set limits on the usage of the disk space by directories or volumes.
 The storage administrators can control the disk space utilization at the directory and/or volume levels in GlusterFS by setting limits to allocatable disk space at any level in the volume and directory hierarchy.
-This is particularly useful in cloud deployments to facilitate utility billing model.
+This is particularly useful in cloud deployments to facilitate the utility billing model.

 > **Note**
 > For now, only Hard limits are supported.
 Here, the limit cannot be
-> exceeded and attempts to use more disk space or inodes beyond the set
+> exceeded, and attempts to use more disk space or inodes beyond the set
-> limit is denied.
+> limit are denied.

 System administrators can also monitor the resource utilization to limit the storage for the users depending on their role in the organization.